-- Points will not be deducted for the following items if they have been replaced or restored with ‘New” appearing as original parts:
+Points will not be deducted for the following items if they have been replaced or restored with ‘New” parts that appear as original parts:

-- a) the roof insert, if the vehicle is so equipped
+- the roof insert, if the vehicle is so equipped

-- b) the top and pads on open cars
+- the top and pads on open cars

-- c) water pump, fan belts, spark plugs, fuel pump, lights
+- water pump, fan belts, spark plugs, fuel pump, light bulbs and seal beams

-- d) bulbs, tires, tubes, and battery ( battery must appear to be old style and correct in appearance)
+- bulbs, tires, tubes, and battery (battery must appear to be old style and correct in appearance)

-- e) tires must appear to be old style and correct but may be of Radial design
+- tires must appearto be old style and correct but may be of Radial design

-- f) exhaust system, providing it is of original likeness (maybe painted flat black)
+- exhaust system, providing it is of original likeness (maybe painted flat black)

-- g) internal parts of the distributor, starter, and generator
+- internal parts of the distributor, starter, and generator maybe modern

 Two points will be added for every year of age of the vehicle in excess of 25 years.